O JARGON BUSTER

 - MVMCFRS or MVM&CFRS

-The official explanation for this name is that when Mole Valley was
+official explanation for this name is that when Mole

-and a name was chosen to better describe the sport.
+there then!), and a name was chosen to better describe

 his name.